mrchantey/forky/docs/src/gamai/index.md

 }
 ```

-> `gamai` uses the same naming conventions as UI libraries like react or yew:
+> `gamai` uses a naming convention like web UI libraries:
 > - `node_systems` have snake_case
 > - `tree_builders` have PascalCase